Webnatural/vanilla-es5-calculator/README.md

 ## Installation

 Download to your project directory.
-To utilize the PHP backend, place the project on server supporting execution of PHP >= 5.4.
+To utilize the PHP backend, place the project on server supporting execution of PHP version 5.4 or newer.

 ## Usage

 Run index.html in your browser.
-Input can be made by typing digits from keyboard or interaction with the GUI with pointer devices.
+Input can be made by typing digits from keyboard or interaction with the GUI by a pointer device.

 To save your calculations history use the Save button or <kbd>Alt</kbd> + <kbd>S</kbd>.